Christianity and Native America

-Episcopal Church sacramental records of Oglala Indians in South Dakota.
+Records of Episcopal Church sacraments performed among Oglala Indians on the Pine Ridge Indian Reservation in South Dakota.

 PROYECTO PASTORAL MAYA = MAYA PASTORAL PROJECT RECORDS, 1992-2005, undated, 0.6 foot.
 (0.5 foot unprocessed).

-Records of a national Catholic ministry to Maya Indians under the auspices of the United States Catholic Conference.
+Records created by and about Maya Indians in the United States in a national ministry under the auspices of the United States Catholic Conference.

 PRUCHA, FRANCIS PAUL, S.J., PAPERS, 1927-[ongoing], 23.8 feet.